-She recalled the pleasant surprise of opening the guestroom for the first time.
-A splendid array of delicate pastel colours filled the room.
-In the middle, a queen-size quilt covered an Oak bed frame covered in patterns of hand-stitched red poppies adorned the linen.
-The bed complimented the interlocking pine logs, which framed the home.
-Lily’s favourite accessory was a gathering of tinted bottles with strings of illumination.
-When plugged in, sparks seemed to dance off the walls, reminding Lily of lightning bugs.
+He had redone the guestroom for Lily’s overnight visits.
+She recalled the pleasant surprise, of opening the guestroom door, for the first time.
+A splendid array of delicate pastel colours filled the space.
+In the middle, a queen-sized quilt adorned with hand-stitched red poppies, covered an Oak bed frame.
+The bed complimented the interlocking pine logs, which was the structure of the home.
+Her favourite accent was a string of lights, each encased in a tinted bottle.
+When plugged in, the lights cast sparks that danced off the walls, reminding her of lightning bugs.

 Although she treasured the charming room, the mystery surrounding the loft, drew her upstairs.

 Over the years, she had tried several times to gain entry.
 However, she was dismayed each time, to find the door locked.